IbirdieU/data-warehouse-project/README.md

 | **Silver** | `silver` | Cleaned, typed, and standardized — the "single version of truth." |
 | **Gold** | `gold` | Star Schema optimized for analytics and reporting. |

-The pipeline is fully automated through **Stored Procedures** with centralized logging, transaction safety, and built-in data quality checks.
+The pipeline is executed manually through **Python scripts** and **T-SQL Stored Procedures** with centralized logging, transaction safety, and data quality checks.

 ---